sandipmnit/Dispatcher/README.md

 # Singtel Dispatcher project

+# Key Modules

+* Dockerfile - list of commands in do to install dispatcher on local
+* htttp.conf - Entry point for apache. added dispatcher module & config here
+* conf/dispatcher.any - dispatcher farm configuration
+* extra/httpd-vhosts.conf - vhost configuration

 # How to build & test (tested on Mac on my local)

 1. Install & Start Docker App